senzing-garage/knowledge-base/HOWTO/use-senzingapi-runtime.md

     :
     ```

-## Extend existing image with Senzing binaries.
+## Extend existing image with Senzing binaries

 The following steps creates a new Docker image by wrapping an existing image with Senzing binaries.